typedb/typedb/docs/pages/documentation/2-building-an-ontology/basic-ontology.md

   plays spouse2;
 ```

-We have now completed our basic genealogy ontology.
+We have now completed our basic genealogy schema.

 ## The Complete Ontology

-The final ontology will now look something like this:
+The final schema will now look something like this:

 ```graql
 insert